This page shows all GED® (in Louisiana: HiSET) prep classes and testing centers in the Hammond area.

 For graduates of nursing schools in Louisiana, there are employment opportunities all over the state but they are most abundant in cities like New Orleans, Baton Rouge, and Shreveport.
-According to figures from the LA state government, the average wage for an RN in one of these cities in 2016 was $32.99 per hour.
+According to figures from the LA state government, the average wage for an RN in one of these cities is $32.99 per hour.

 A student who wishes to become an RN must complete an Associate’s Degree in Nursing and then pass a state licensure test.
 All of the nursing schools in Louisiana listed below offer such programs, are all fully accredited and offer financial aid to those who meet the requirements.
 If you are interested in learning more about any of them their school websites are a good starting point but a call to the admissions office may provide you with the more specific details of attending as they apply to your individual case.